-This beach is divided into several private beaches, and there are a lot of bars, restaurants, and a few private pools on the shore.
+This beach is divided into several private beaches, and there are many bars, restaurants, and a few private pools on the shore.

 Medical Tourism In Dojran

-As previously mentioned, Lake Dojran has an abundance of endemic algal species, and some of these emit iodine, which makes them an excellent natural remedy for treating an array of different diseases, including rheumatism, skin conditions, and a range of respiratory diseases.
+As previously mentioned, Lake Dojran has an abundance of endemic algal species.
+Some of these emit iodine, which makes them an excellent natural remedy for treating an array of different diseases, including rheumatism, skin conditions, and a range of respiratory diseases.
 As a result, the number of tourists that visit Dojran for medical reasons keeps increasing every year.

 What Else Can You See In Dojran

 Not everything in Dojran revolves around the lake, and other sites are worth visiting.
-The first one that comes in mind is…
+The first one that comes to mind is…

 The Dojran Clock Tower

 Built in the 14th century, the Old Clock Tower is the oldest remaining building in Dojran.
-The tower was erected after a Turkish military commander by the name Evrenuz who conquered the city in the 1360s.
+The tower was erected after a Turkish military commander by the name of Evrenuz, who conquered the city in the 1360s.

-If you want to visit the Clock Tower, you have to climb to the top of the Dojran Hill in Old Dojran.
-Once upon a time, this was the principal, Old Bazar street in Dojran, that was filled with shops and restaurants, but today, the only remnant from this era is this partially ruined tower that was severely damaged during the Balkan Wars of the 20th century.
+If you want to visit the Clock Tower, you have to climb to the top of Dojran Hill in Old Dojran.
+Once upon a time, this was the principal, Old Bazar street in Dojran, that was filled with shops and restaurants.
+Today, the only remnant from this era is this partially ruined tower that was severely damaged during the Balkan Wars of the 20th century.

 St. Ilija Church

 St. Ilija Church is the oldest remaining church in the region.
-It was built in 1874 and survived both World Wars, as well as the Balkan Wars, but the scars of the wars are still visible in the church’s exterior.
+It was built in 1874 and survived both World Wars and the Balkan Wars, but the scars of the wars are still visible in the church’s exterior.